mvandersteen/SungrowInverter/README.md

   `mppt_input:` The number of mppt inputs the inverter supports, refer notes below.

-  `data:` provides a dictionary of data of all registers queried (key = register name, value = register value) refer to the https://github.com/mvandersteen/SungrowInverter/tree/main/sungrowinverter/configs for details on what registers are exposed.
+  `data:` Provides a dictionary of data of all registers queried (key = register name, value = register value) refer to the https://github.com/mvandersteen/SungrowInverter/tree/main/sungrowinverter/configs for details on what registers are exposed.

 #### Hybrid (storage) inverters only

-  `battery_type:` , this will show the configured details for the inverter
+  `battery_type:` Show the battery type configured for the inverter

-  `battery_capacity :` hybrid inverters only, this will show the configured details for the inverter
+  `battery_energy_capacity:` hybrid only, this will show the capacity of the battery configured for the inverter

 ## Note